materialsproject/pymatgen/README.rst

 With the release of a new major version, we are taking the opportunity to streamline and cleanup some of the code, which introduces some backwards incompatibilities.
+The major ones are listed below:

+* The to_dict property of all classes have been deprecated in favor of the as_dict() method protocol in the monty package.
+The to_dict property will be available only up till the next minor version, i.e., v3.1.
+* All previously deprecated methods and modules (e.g., pymatgen.core.structure_editor) have been removed.

-Please review the change log carefully to note what have been changed.
+Please review the change log carefully.

 Why use pymatgen?
 =================